Skip to main content Skip to footer

 Fire Services

-Equipment – replacement of aged equipment will continue in accordance with the Asset Management Plan and vehicle replacement plan and in conjunction with other departments.
+Equipment – the budget includes costs for the regular maintenance of equipment and aged equipment will be replaced in accordance with the Asset Management Plan.
 As always, vehicles will be redeployed to other departments to complete their lifecycles where possible.

 Environment